-This hands-on review of the ACCELQ test automation and test management tool includes the installation process, functionalities, etc:
+This is a comprehensive review of the ACCELQ test automation and test management platform that includes the installation process, functionalities, etc.

-ACCELQ is a refreshing offering in the test automation space, with an approach uniquely focusing on the design and maintenance aspects of the automation life cycle.
+ACCELQ is fast growing to be leader in the cloud-based no-code test automation space, with an approach that uniquely focusses on the design and maintenance aspects of testing in the automation life cycle.

 This tool offers a codeless approach to test automation, and its intuitiveness and comprehensiveness can pleasantly surprise you.
 From experience, it is said that most tools in this segment (codeless) cater to be simple, vanilla use cases.
 ACCELQ seemed to bring a lot more innovation and freshness to this concept.